Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Unemployment doesn't have to be a hurdle when getting new plastic.

-These days, having a credit card feels like a necessity.
-Whether you need it to make everyday purchases, or for something larger, like to build credit so you can buy a home, it’s always a good idea to carry plastic.
-If you don’t have a job, however, applying for a card might feel a bit daunting.
-That said, being unemployed should not get in the way of you acquiring a card.
+Given the importance of credit for life’s big purchases, it’s always a good idea to carry plastic.
+If you don’t have a job, however, don’t worry – being unemployed shouldn’t get in the way of you acquiring a credit card.

 Some card issuers won’t ask for employment details in the application form, while others will.
 In either case, issuers want to know how likely you are to make payments on your card.
 Some information that can help supply this includes:

 If you are transitioning to a new job, you shouldn’t have problems providing your new employer’s details.
-But if the issuer requires several months of payment history, you could either wait or apply for another card at another card issuer.
+But if the issuer requires several months of payment history, you could either wait or apply for a different card at another card issuer.

 Unless you’re a fresh graduate, your credit history always factors heavily into all credit applications.
 Having a good credit history will help in this case.

-If you have a solid income, even without a job, you could still get a decent credit card.
+Even without a job, if you have a solid income you could still get a decent credit card.
 But if you have limited or no accessible income, here are a few options for gaining credit card access:

 You could use your spouse’s income if you have access to pay your balance.